veo-labs/openveo-player/docs/examples.md

       {
         mediaId : '136081112', // The id of the video on vimeo platform timecodes : { // Timecodes
+          {
-          0 : { // Timecode in milliseconds (0 ms)
+            timecode : 0 // Timecode in milliseconds (0 ms)
             image : { // Image to display at 0 ms
-              small : 'slide_00000.jpeg', // Small version of the image
+              small : 'slide_00000.jpe', // Small version of the image
-              large : 'slide_00000_large.jpeg' // Large version of the image
+              large : 'slide_00000_large.jpeg'// Large version of the image }
-            }
           },
+          {
-          1200 : { // Timecode in milliseconds (1200 ms)
+            timecode : 1200 // Timecode in milliseconds (1200 ms)
             image : { // Image to display at 1200 ms
               small : 'slide_00001.jpeg', // Small version of the image
               large : 'slide_00001_large.jpeg' // Large version of the image
             }
          }
          ...
         },
         chapters : [ // Chapters
          {
            name : 'Chapter 1', // Chapter name
            description : 'Chapter 1 description', // Chapter description